-Jenni and I founded our company in 2010 in Hollywood, as a way to share our love for each other, and our passion for life and creativity with the world.
+Jenni Young and I founded Simple Reminders in 2010 in Hollywood, as a way to share our love for each other, and our passion for life and creativity with the world.
 I was an established author and technologist, and Jenni was a film producer and photographer.
 For us, entrepreneurship is a place where imagination and creativity become meaningful forms of value in our lives, and in the lives of others.

 We have learned that life and the marketplace deeply favor value and good intentions.
 Through our earnest desire to create value, our brand emerged as one of the highest engagement social media successes in the world, eclipsing more well-known titan brands with billions in revenue.
 Several times a year we even peak as the #1 most visible and engaged social media influencer in the world, with 1 billion unique viewers, and nearly 14 billion brand impressions worldwide, accumulating 288 million annual calls to action of physical engagement.

 Proof that the American dream is still alive and well, we built our company on two smartphones and cameras, a few laptops, and a sincere desire to show people the best of themselves through inspiring words, images, and products.
 The climb to success, and the arrival both have unique perils.
 And, when the floodgates of outrageous success open to you, there are many challenges and setbacks you will encounter that require wisdom and inner-strength.

 Creative zeal, innovation, and optimism will only get you so far.
 Here are a few things we have learned on our journey along the way.